StevenWInfo/haskell-soda/README.md

 To construct a query, I recommend starting with the `emptyQuery` value, which has all of the fields set to `Nothing`, and then assign the desired fields to `Just` some value.

-Some of the clauses have some special types of their own, mostly because we need some slightly heterogeneous types to be included in those fields.
+Some of the clauses have some special types of their own, mostly because we need some heterogeneous types to be included in those fields.
 To learn about how those types are constructed, you can head over to the [Query Clauses](http:/stevenw.info/haskell-soda/0.1.0.0/Query.html#g:1) section of the Haddock documentation.

 ###Query Elements